HKayn/antonio-lucio/documentation/command-chain-flags.md

 To disable: `al-disable-addressfield-show-only-domain-name`

 The address field only shows the domain name of an URL when it is not in focus.

+## Precedence Rules

+It is currently possible to have flags set that enable and disable the same feature at the same time.
+Additionally, each feature has a default state according to what I think is the best default experience for Antonio Lucio.

+For each flag, the following precedence rules apply:

+1. The `disable` flag always disables a feature.
+2. The `enable` flag enables a feature if the `disable` flag is not set.
+3. The default state of a feature applies if neither flag is set.